- Rust 51.5%

 deno task tauri dev

 Note: cargo build from the project root only builds the Tauri client.
+To build

-To build the server, run cargo build from server/.
+the server, run cargo build from server/.

 Tips

-- If you're developing on Windows, I've observed that the Tauri app will not render when executing
+- If you're developing on Windows, I've observed that the Tauri app will not

 deno task tauri devfrom Powershell.
 Usingcmdseems to work just fine, though. - On Windows, set